GeekBrucy/mySnippets/AWS/04_1_EC2_Basic.md

 - 80 = HTTP - access unsecured websites
 - 443 = HTTPS - access secured websites
 - 3389 = RDP (Remote desktop protocol) - log into a windows instance

+## SSH to EC2

+Command: `ssh ec2-user@xx.xx.xx.xx -i Yourkey.pem`

+## EC2 Instance Roles

+If you need to do something as the EC2 instance, make sure you assign roles to the instance.
+DO NOT use access key in the EC2 instance.

+1. Select EC2 instance
+2. In the Actions dropdown, find Security option
+3. Find and access Modify IAM role
+4. Search and assign desired role

 ## Handy tools: